ChoiBoiii/gcloud-code-server/README.md

 ./run-code-server.sh
 ```

+<span style="color:red">**WARNING**</span> \
-**WARNING:** The cloud shell instance will be created in ephemeral mode.
+The cloud shell instance will be created in ephemeral mode.
 This means no changes will persist after your session closes.
 Make sure you save your work to an external destination.